jelleoverbeek/cssttr/README.md

+# Introduction
+This is a school project where the goal was to style a website using other selectors then classes and id's.
+This way we learned a lot about all the selectors in CSS.
+The site should be accessible using a keyboard while maintaining a pleasurable experience.

-# Demo
+### Demo
-Contains some Chrome only css
+Best viewed using Chrome:
 https://jelleoverbeek.github.io/cssttr/

 Pages:
 * index: https://jelleoverbeek.github.io/cssttr/index.html
 * login: https://jelleoverbeek.github.io/cssttr/login.html
 * Product: https://jelleoverbeek.github.io/cssttr/product.html
-* Rate a product: https://jelleoverbeek.github.io/cssttr/rate-product.html (users could receive this link after buying a product and using it for a while)
+* -- Only reachable by direct link -- Rate a product: https://jelleoverbeek.github.io/cssttr/rate-product.html *(users could receive this link after buying a product and using it for a while)*
 * Styleguide: https://jelleoverbeek.github.io/cssttr/styleguide.html
 * CSS Secrets: https://jelleoverbeek.github.io/cssttr/csssecrets.html

-# CSS Secrets
+### CSS Secrets
 Added some css secrets to a seperate file because it made no sense to add them to the main site: https://jelleoverbeek.github.io/cssttr/csssecrets.html